-I’m interested in how brain changes caused by diet and obesity can predispose individuals to the development of cognitive decline, depression, anxiety and eating disorders.
+I’m interested in how brain changes caused by diet and obesity can predispose individuals to the development of dementia, depression, anxiety, and eating disorders.

-Finding out how the brain is changed following exposure to diet or lifestyle modifications can tell us about how to develop better therapies for people.
+Finding out how the brain is changed following exposure to diet or lifestyle modifications can tell us about how to develop better therapies for people experiencing cognitive decline.

 In an academic setting, I have published 40 peer reviewed manuscripts in leading neuroscience, nutrition and health journals and I have received over $1.9 Million (AUD) in research funding.